ntakouris/UnrealStuff/TipsAndTricks.md

 If you want to force an event to call the C++ method first, make a method that first calls your method and then calls a BlueprintImplementableEvent which users override.

 Learn what Remote Events are.

+Add torque units are badly calculated and need huge values for an actual result.

+Add force to point can be tricky because it also adds torque automagically.